hoangthau/react-cinema/README.md

 # React Cinema App

 ### Getting Started
-Install Node v9.x or larger
+Install Node v9.x or higher

 There are two methods for getting started with this repo.